Teenage Mutant Ninja Turtles III: The Manhattan Project

-Teenage Mutant Ninja Turtles III: The Manhattan Project is a side-scrolling beat-'em-up released by Konami for the Family Computer (Famicom) in Japan in 1991 and for the Nintendo Entertainment System in North America in 1992.
+Teenage Mutant Ninja Turtles III: The Manhattan Project is a 1991 beat 'em up game developed and published by Konami for the Family Computer (Famicom) in Japan and for the Nintendo Entertainment System in North America in 1992.
 It is the third video game iteration of the Teenage Mutant Ninja Turtles for the NES.
 The game features play mechanics similar to the previous game, Teenage Mutant Ninja Turtles II: The Arcade Game, but it is an original title for the NES without any preceding arcade version.
 It is based on the 1987 Teenage Mutant Ninja Turtles animated series, being released after the show's 5th season.
 The game was re-released as part of Teenage Mutant Ninja Turtles: The Cowabunga Collection in 2022.

 Plot

 The game begins with the Turtles spending their vacation in Key West, Florida.
 While watching April O'Neil's latest news report, her broadcast is suddenly hijacked by the Turtles' nemesis, Shredder.
 Taking April as his hostage, Shredder reveals that he has also turned the entire borough of Manhattan into a floating island and challenges the Turtles to come to his lair to stop him.